StevePotter/spear-state/README.md

 const ConnectedComponent = connectStore(mapAppState)(Component)
 ```

+## Supported JS Engines

+This whole thing is made possible by an ES6 feature called Proxy.  https://caniuse.com/#feat=proxy if you are concerned about browser support.

 ### TODO
 - **merge:** merge an object into an existing state like `appState.ui.merge({ tabs: { home: 'home' }})`